TypeStrong/typedoc/site/options/validation.md

   documentation but the type isn't exported and therefore included in the documentation.
 - **invalidLink** - Produce warnings for `@link` tags which cannot be resolved.
+- **invalidPath** - Produce warnings for links to relative paths which do not resolve to a file and therefore cannot be copied to the documentation output folder.
 - **rewrittenLink** - Produce warnings for `@link` tags which are resolved, but whose target does not have a unique URL in the documentation.
 TypeDoc will rewrite these links to point to the first parent with a URL.